pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

       **Example:**

-      * If you want to mount all the repositories in your Pachyderm cluster to a `mydirectory` directory on your computer and give `WRITE` access to them, run:
+      * If you want to mount all the repositories in your MLDM cluster to a `mydirectory` directory on your computer and give `WRITE` access to them, run:

       ```s